arcalot/arcaflow-container-toolkit/README_UPDATE.md

 #### Additional Information
 * `QUAY_IMG_EXP` more documentation and time formats can be found [here](https://docs.projectquay.io/use_quay.html#:~:text=Setting%20tag%20expiration%20from%20a%20Dockerfile)
 * `QUAY_CUSTOM_NAMESPACE` if set, will use in place of `QUAY_NAMESPACE`.
-More info [Using Carpenter and Reusable Workflow](#using-carpenter-and-reusable-workflows)
+More info [Using Arcaflow Container Toolkit and Reusable Workflow](#using-arcaflow-container-toolkit-and-reusable-workflows)

-## Build Carpenter As Executable Locally
+## Build Arcaflow Container Toolkit As Executable Locally

-Carpenter can be ran locally by building an executable
+Arcaflow Container Toolkit can be ran locally by building an executable
 Configure `carpenter.yaml` and or set environment variables

 ```shell